Sun Coast Wind Ensemble presents: 'Thanks for the Memories'

-The Sun Coast Wind Ensemble (SCWE) will perform a concert entitled “Thanks for the Memories” Friday, June 14, 2 p.m., at SunCoast MCC (Metropolitan Community Church), 3276 E. Venice Ave. (intersection of Jackson Road), Venice.
+The Sun Coast Wind Ensemble will perform a concert entitled “Thanks for the Memories” Friday, June 14, 2 p.m., at SunCoast Metropolitan Community Church, 3276 E. Venice Ave. (intersection of Jackson Road), in Venice.

 Lynn Cleary, director, brings many years of music teaching experience to the ensemble.
 This musical journey will take you to places and times that will bring back warm memories.